-The car will start with its front end just touching the designated starting line.
-There will be a designated finish line.
-The distance will be measured with respect to the front most point of the car.
-The goal of the competition is to have your car stop closest to the specified finish line (in bounds) while carrying the specified load.
-The course should be wedge-shaped with a starting line and the prescribed distance clearly marked in an arc of constant distance from the starting point.
+The car will start with its front end just touching the designated starting line, with the goal of keeping the car in bounds to a designated finish line.
+The performance is determined by the distance from the front-most point of the car to the finish line, whether or not the car stops before or after the finish line.
+The course should be wedge-shaped with a starting line and the prescribed distance clearly marked in an arc of constant distance from the apex of the triangle.
 The physical site will dictate the exact course layout.
 See Figure 1 for an example of the course layout.
-A vehicle that goes outside the course will have its distance measured to where it went out of bounds, and a penalty of 3.0 m will be added to the measured distance.
-"Outside the course" is defined as having the entire vehicle outside the side tape boundaries of the course.
-The tape is considered as part of the course.
-When measuring the distance from the finish line it does not matter if the car goes longer or shorter than the prescribed distance.
-Note: the site location may dictate an out-of-bounds region past the finish line.
-Vehicles traveling past this out-of-bounds region will be treated as disqualified for that run.
+A vehicle that goes out of bounds will have its performance measured by the distance from where it went out of bounds to the finish line, and a penalty of 3.0 m will be added.
+"Out of bounds" is defined as having the entire vehicle traverse outside the taped boundaries of the course.
+The tape is considered a part of the course.
+If the car starts going backwards at the starting line, the score will count as 0m traveled.
+Note: the site location may also dictate an out-of-bounds region past the finish line.
+Vehicles traveling past this out-of-bounds region will be disqualified for that run.